xdeb-org/xdeb/README.md

-  -i                       # Ignore file conflicts --deps                   # Add manual dependencies --arch                   # Add an arch for the package to run on --help | -h              # Show this page
+  -i                       # Ignore file conflicts --deps                   # Add manual dependencies --arch                   # Add an arch for the package to run on --revision               # Set package revision.
+Alternative to -R, to not remove the repodata --help | -h              # Show this page

 example: